Chapter 17

 “I fear a storm has found us.”

-“Let us proceed slowly,” said the Matriarch, “that we not get too far ahead of John,” her intent being that they not become separated the event of a whiteout.
-And looking to the deeper forest, “Let us keep our eyes out for shelter.”
+“Let us proceed slowly,” said the Matriarch, “that we do not get too far ahead of John,” her intent that they not become separated in the event of a whiteout.

 At a full run, John slowed only to avoid spooking his horse.
-Then approaching with some semblance of calm, he came breathing heavy but steady, “A storm approaches from the south.
+Then approaching with some semblance of calm, he came breathing heavily, “A storm approaches from the south.
 It draws in the gloom and rides high into the sky like a wave.”

 “What color is it?”